RAF Brize Norton: Redevelopment as a transport base

-Brize Norton was subsequently redeveloped as the major airbase for the RAF's transport fleet.
+Brize Norton was redeveloped as the major airbase for the RAF's transport fleet.
 The end of flying from RAF Lyneham in September 2011 made Brize Norton the sole "Air Point of Embarkation", the main operating base for RAF air transport and in-air refuelling aircraft, and home to 15% of RAF uniformed manpower.
 All the RAF's fixed wing transport assets were consolidated at Brize Norton, with the transfer of the entire C-130 Hercules force, together with the entry into service of the Airbus A400M and the A330 Voyager.

-To accommodate this expansion (with the number of aircraft stationed at Brize Norton increasing from twenty-eight to sixty-seven), a major infrastructure redevelopment, "Programme Future Brize" was established in 2009.
+To accommodate this expansion, with the number of aircraft stationed at Brize Norton increasing from twenty-eight to sixty-seven, a major infrastructure redevelopment, "Programme Future Brize" was established in 2009.
 The project involved the overhaul of virtually every element of the airfield's infrastructure, including IT, engineering, housing and personnel.

-On 25 January 2011, a new station chapel and chaplaincy centre was opened by the RAF Chaplain-in-Chief, The Venerable (Air Vice Marshal) Ray Pentland.
+In January 2011, a new station chapel and chaplaincy centre was opened by the RAF Chaplain-in-Chief, The Venerable (Air Vice Marshal) Ray Pentland.

 By March 2011, seventy buildings had been refurbished on the station.
 As part of work to prepare for the introduction of A330 Voyager aircraft into active service, a new hangar and office complex was opened in the same month.